CDNHammer/luks-triple-unlock/README.md

 - Ubuntu server 14.10-16.04 (no desktop)
 - Debian 7.8-8.3 (no desktop)

+Partially tested on:
+- Debian 10.6 (headless)
+*Unlocking via SSH is functional as is from the console.
+Have yet to test with a USB flast drive.

 Usage:
 - Install Ubuntu server or Debian with full disk encrypted LVM
 - `sudo apt-get install -y git-core`